VG(+) condition • SN#213223

 Brazilian Rosewood back and sides.
 Mahogany neck.
 Beautiful, wide-grained spruce top – probably Engelmann Spruce, but could be Red Spruce.
 Brazilian Rosewood peghead overlay with Martin decal logo at top.
 Bone nut.
 Ebony fingerboard and newer over-sized Ebony Martin bridge.
 Black pickguard.
 Rosewood bridge plate.
 Brazilian Rosewood peghead overlay.
 Original patent pending period Nickel Grover tuners.
 Antiqued white multiple bindings around edges of body – 6-ply on top, 3-ply around back.
 The binding on back of guitar was re-glued professionally.
 Antiqued white heel cap

 This guitar has been in use, but not abused for many years, and has recently gone through very good professional setup.
-This guitar ranks high with us for several things: Special Spruce top, great Brazilian Rosewood, powerful attack (crisp, not thud-y), and overall great set-up, playability and tone.
+This guitar ranks high with us for several things: Special Spruce top, great Brazilian Rosewood, powerful attack that is crisp, not muddy.
+It is set-up well, with good playability and tone.
+Comes with a good hard case